Wayne Morse Family Farm: City park

 In addition to the house, the 27 acre park includes a natural wooded area and meadow.
 Originally, it was a working farm the Morse family called Edgewood Farm.
-Today, it is a City of Eugene park with open space, restrooms, picnic tables, and a large picnic shelter, which is available for rent from May through October.
+Today, it is a city park with open space, restrooms, picnic tables, and a large picnic shelter, which is available for rent from May through October.
 When the shelter is not reserved, it is open to the public.